ohad10799/DB5785_0500_0831/stage B/readme.md

 3. Data Structure Diagram (DSD)

-4. Design Decisions

-5. Data Input Methods
+4. Data Input Methods

-6. Backup and Restore Procedures
+5. Backup and Restore Procedures

+6. Queries

-7. Screenshots
+7. Constraints

-**Introduction**
+8. Rollback and Commit:

+**1) Introduction**

 The Hotel Management System is designed to store and manage guest-related data efficiently.
 It provides functionalities such as